CA (613) 212-2225 | US (720) 994-8779 [email protected]

 Smaller settings are less intimidating for some children, leading to increased participation and engagement.
 This supportive environment is conducive to building confidence.

-Educators can continuously monitor students’ progress in small groups.
+Educators can monitor students’ progress in small groups with more attention, especially knowing the context of how that group was formed.
 As students advance in their reading skills, instruction can be adjusted to align with their development.

-However, by grouping students by knowledge and/or specific skill level, teachers can enhance progress monitoring more efficiently for that specific group of children.
+However, by grouping students by knowledge and/or specific skill level, teachers can enhance progress monitoring for that specific group of children.

 Students in small groups can benefit from collaborative learning experiences.
 They can interact, discuss ideas, and learn from their peers, which adds a social dimension to their education.